Thursday, April 11, 2024

 And all this meaty dramatic material comes from still drawing on only select portions of his life and career.
 As a Christian who likes to look at at least all BC History as revolving around Jerusalem it’s notable that he had been in Judaea at least twice, as a young man under Gabinius in the 50s and then in 37 BC during the Triumvirate when he defeats the Parthians and Mattathias Antigonus.
 Maybe there have been Israeli movies depicting at least the latter of those, I wouldn’t at this time know.

-I have been a pretty vocal critic of the Great Man Theory of History.
-I can imagine some who miss the point of that debate would find it weird for me to then make a long ramble about one of those titular great men.
-The dispute between Great Man Theories and Materialists is about what drives History.
+Since I have been a pretty vocal critic of the Great Man Theory of History I can imagine some who miss the point of that debate would find it weird for me to then make a long ramble about one of those titular great men.
+The dispute between Great Man Theorists and Materialists is about what drives History.
 And the story of someone viewed as a Great Man of History even though he ultimately lost in the end is a great opportunity to demonstrate how Material Conditions can doom anymore no matter how capable or “Heroic” they are.

 It’s possible the real Marcus Antonius had little in common personality wise with the idea of Mark Antony I’ve been talking about.
 Those who criticize the adage “History is written by the winners” are often taking it too literally, the point is to pay attention to the biases of who’s writing.
 If it was 100% literally true all the time we’d still popularly view Antony and Cleopatra based on the utterly demonized portrait Octavian's propagandists tried to paint.
 However the positive depictions however indirectly eventually go back through that propaganda.

 However in my view Historical Fiction needs to be viewed the same as other adaptations, the desire of some people to moralize about getting history wrong in fiction I find annoying.
 People shouldn't be using fiction to learn history in the first place.
-Mark Antony the character I like watching so much should on some level be viewed as a legend inspired by History just like King Arthur.
+Mark Antony the character I like watching so much should on some level be viewed as a Legend inspired by History just like King Arthur.

 No comments: